Hannah Dreier

 Hannah Dreier is an American journalist and staff writer for The New York Times.
 Previously, she was Venezuela correspondent for The Associated Press during the first four years of Nicolás Maduro's presidency.
 In 2016, she was kidnapped by the Venezuelan secret police and threatened because of her work.
 She has also written for ProPublica and The Washington Post.

 She is the first person to win both the Pulitzer Prize for Investigative Reporting and the Pulitzer Prize for Feature Writing.

 Education and career

 Dreier grew up in San Francisco and graduated from Wesleyan University.
+Her work has been collected in several anthologies, including The Best American Newspaper Narratives and, in 2019, The Best American Magazine Writing.

 The Associated Press

 Dreier joined The Associated Press as a politics reporter in Sacramento and later covered the business of gambling from Las Vegas.
 She was the AP's Venezuela correspondent for five years, moving to Caracas in 2013 amid a nationwide protest movement.
 She told the story of the country's unraveling from inside prisons, hospitals and factories.
 Her “Venezuela Undone” series illustrated the country's social and economic collapse through accounts of ordinary citizens struggling to survive.

 Following the narcosobrinos affair, which saw president Nicolás Maduro's nephews arrested in the United States for drug trafficking, Dreier was detained by SEBIN secret police agents in Barinas, Venezuela.
 The agents threatened her during a recorded interrogation, saying they would behead her like ISIL did to James Foley.
 They also said that they would let her go for a kiss.
 Finally, agents said that they wanted to force the United States to exchange Maduro's nephews for Dreier, accusing her of being a spy and sabotaging the Venezuelan economy.

 A piece in the Columbia Journalism Review highlighted Dreier's work translating the Venezuela crisis for foreign readers.
 "Dreier has helped the rest of us understand how, why and what, exactly, is taking place in the country.
 She’s also gained a huge following on social media, where readers catch a glimpse into everyday life there—the quirky, surprising and alarming—sometimes from the window of her apartment," it said.